-- 1. On the Fortify header, select ADMINISTRATION. - 2.
+- 1. On the OpenText header, select Administration. - 2.
 In the left pane, select Configuration, and then click BIRT Reports. - 3.
-In the Set up BIRT execution section, select the default value in the Maximum heap size (MB) box, and then type a new value.
-(For minimum and recommended values for java heap size, see the Micro Focus Fortify Software System Requirements document.) - 4.
+In the Set up BIRT execution section, select the default value in the Maximum heap size (MB) box, and then type a new value. - 4.
 Click SAVE.